KidkArolis/space-router/docs/content/_index.md

 // create the router
 const router = createRouter()

-// start listening to the URL changes and kick of the initial render
+// start listening to the url changes and kick of the initial render
-// based on the current URL
+// based on the current url
 export const dispose = router.listen(routes, render)

 // every time the route changes, do something, e.g. re-render your app